Frequently Asked Questions

 Because the PhD is a research degree, you want to make sure that research is a good fit for you as soon as possible.
 You also want to make an informed decision about who you will select as your research adviser, so it is important that you get as much and as varied research experience as possible before making a decision.
 Ideally, you will start in your dissertation laboratory when you enter the PhD program.

-4. When should I apply to the PharmD to PhD career path?
+4. When should I apply to the UCSF PharmD-PhD??

-During the first two years of your PharmD program.
+If you are a current PharmD student, you may apply during the first two years of your PharmD program.
 Applications must be received by December 1.
-If you are accepted into the PhD program, you will receive a letter of intent to admit you to the PhD program as soon as you have finished the PharmD and providing that you maintain the minimum 3.0 GPA.
+If you are accepted into the PhD program, you will receive a letter of intent that guarantees admission to the PhD program as soon as you have finished the PharmD and providing that you maintain the minimum 3.0 GPA in your PharmD program.

 5. If I apply, can I change my mind later?